hygull/research/maths/calculating_squares_of_ends_at_5.md

-# Calculating squares of numbers with unit digit 6
+# Calculating squares of numbers with unit digit 3

 ### Parameters

 N : Number(integer) whose square is to be calculated

-u : unit digit
+u : unit digit of number(N)

 t : number formed after excluding the unit digit